 There are many variables that go into how long any individual Lab may live, including weight, breeding, and overall health.
 Let’s dig into some more specifics that we came across in our research on typical life span.

 What do Labs typically die from?

-The most common causes of death for Labrador retrievers is musculoskeletal disorders and cancer.
-While most of the musculoskeletal disorders that Labrador suffer from are not fatal in and of themselves, they often create such severe and painful symptoms that owners choose to euthanize.
-Cancer has a high death toll whether owners choose to treat or not.
+The most common causes of death for Labrador retrievers are musculoskeletal disorders and cancer.
+While most of the musculoskeletal disorders that Labradors suffer from are not fatal in and of themselves, they often create such severe and painful symptoms that owners choose to euthanize.
+Cancer has a high death toll whether owners choose to treat it or not.

 Chocolate Labs often have shorter lives than black and yellow Labs